sturteva/public/README.md

 (6) GET & POST: This is an early backend project that simply checks to see if
                 a request was a GET or a POST request and displays it.
 This uses Javascript, HTML and Node.js.

+(7) DOM Traveral: A simple demonstration of traversing the DOM and setting up
+                  events in Javascript.